By Eric Johnson

 But McConkie was never one to mince words.
 He said,

 What does it mean to believe in Christ?
 It means to accept him as the Son of God in the literal and full sense of the word.
-It means to believe that God is his Father in the same sense that all mortal men have fathers (The Promised Messiah: The First Coming of Christ, p.
+It means to believe that God is his Father in the same sense that all mortal men have fathers (Ibid., p.
 294).

 What Does Christianity Teach